nechodom/Discount-on-cheapest-product/README.md

 # Discount for Cheapest Product Plugin

-**Plugin Name:** Discount for cheapest product **Description:** Provides a discount for the cheapest product when a specified number of products are in the cart.
+**Plugin Name:** Discount for Cheapest Product
+**Description:** Provides a discount for the cheapest product when a specified number of products are in the cart.
-**Version:** 1.2
+**Version:** 1.3
 **Author:** Matěj Kevin Nechodom

 ## Description

 This WordPress plugin provides a discount for the cheapest product in the cart when a specified number of products are in the cart.
-The discount percentage and the minimum number of products required to activate the discount can be set in the plugin settings.
+The discount percentage, the minimum number of products required to activate the discount, and the discount text can be set in the plugin settings.

 ## Features

 - Apply a discount to the cheapest product in the cart.
 - Set the discount percentage in the plugin settings.
 - Set the minimum number of products required to activate the discount.
+- Customize the discount text.
 - Enable or disable the discount through the plugin settings.

 ## Installation